Business Loan vs. Personal Loan: How To Choose

 When a personal loan for business can make sense

-- If your business is new or hasn’t built a strong credit history yet, you may have a better chance of being approved for a personal loan, since that’s based on your personal financial history.
+- If your business is new and hasn’t built a strong credit history or annual revenue yet, you may have a better chance of being approved for a personal loan because that’s based on your personal financial history.

-- If you don’t have collateral — or don’t want to use collateral — a personal loan may be a good bet, as most are unsecured.
+- If you don’t have collateral — or don’t want to use collateral — a personal loan may be a good bet, as most personal loans are unsecured, especially if you own a newer business.